 - Implementing the example 4-step empowerment process in your own PE program.

-What other strategies do you use that serve to reinforce student ownership in fitness?
+What other strategies do you use to reinforce student ownership in fitness?
 We would love to hear from you in the discussion section below.

 Dr. Derek Mohr